andriusstank/downhill/intro/part3.md

 ![](./inline_back.dot.svg)

 Indexing function `(! i)` produces lightweight gradient builder, as desired.
-Which intermediate node promptly converts into big fat vector, ruining all optimization!
+Only for the intermediate node to convert it into big fat vector, undoing all optimization!